 AREA OF PRACTICE

-Guillermo Christensen advises clients on a range of enterprise risks involving the security of information systems and data ("cybersecurity") and insider threats to corporate assets and systems.
-He undertakes sensitive internal investigations for clients around allegations of foreign corruption, and violations of export controls and economic sanctions.
-In the national security law practice, he represents clients involved in securing approvals from the US Government for acquisitions of US businesses by foreign buyers.
-To all these areas, Guillermo brings a wealth of international business and government intelligence experiences to his practice, providing his clients with unique perspectives into troubleshooting complex and unusual problems.
+Guillermo Christensen is a partner in the White Collar Defense & Government Investigation Group and Chair of the Cybersecurity and Data Protection Practice at Brown Rudnick.
+Guillermo advises multinational corporate clients on various enterprise risks involving information systems security and data security ("cybersecurity") and insider threats to corporate systems.
+He has conducted confidential internal investigations relating to cybersecurity incidents, allegations of foreign corruption, and violations of export controls and economic sanctions.
+Guillermo regularly represents clients seeking to secure approvals from the Committee on Foreign Investment in the U.S. (CFIUS) for acquisitions of U.S. businesses by foreign buyers involving national security issues.
+In all these areas, Guillermo brings a wealth of international business and government intelligence experiences to his practices and provides his clients with broader perspectives for troubleshooting complex and unusual problems.

-As an attorney in private practice, Guillermo has worked on a variety of complex international investigations—including corruption and high-technology exports—and has represented clients in national security law matters, including vetting of sensitive transactions through the CFIUS process.
-He has experience with clients across the financial, technology, energy and defense sectors.
-In addition to his extensive international experience in the government, in private practice Guillermo has worked with clients in the Middle East, Latin America, Asia, Europe and Africa.
+In private practice, Guillermo has worked on a variety of complex international matters—including FCPA and OFAC investigation and dual use and high-technology exports.
+He has served clients across the financial, technology, energy and defense sectors, and has worked on matters in the Middle East, Latin America, Asia, Europe and Africa.